minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-bucket-export.rst

 .. mc-cmd:: BUCKET
    :optional:

-   The bucket from which the command exports metadata.
+   The bucket to export metadata for.

 Global Flags